Robin Cole: Early life and college

 Cole was the seventh of ten children born to Obediah and Georgia Mae Cole.
 He attended high school at Compton High School, graduating in 1973.
 His cousin, Willie Davis, was a Hall of Fame defensive end for the Green Bay Packers who won five NFL titles and the first two Super Bowls.

 He furthered his education at the University of New Mexico where he became an All American and the first person to be a first round draft pick out of the university.

 Professional career

-He was selected by the Pittsburgh Steelers with the 21st overall pick in the first round of the 1977 NFL draft.
+He was selected by the Pittsburgh Steelers in the first round with the 21st overall pick in the first round of the 1977 NFL draft.
 At Pittsburgh, he was a part of the Steel Curtain defense, replacing Andy Russell as right outside linebacker.
 He played linebacker and defensive end for eleven seasons for the Pittsburgh Steelers.

 Cole played in two Super Bowls – Super Bowl XIII and Super Bowl XIV.
 Mr. Cole was in the starting lineup in Super Bowl XIV in January 1980 and was elected to the Pro Bowl in 1984.
 He was runner up for MVP in Super Bowl XIV, finishing behind Terry Bradshaw.

 He played one season, 1988, with the New York Jets.